 ACM accredited activity:

 This course is an introduction to immunisation and key vaccines and topics relevant to midwives, and also aims to assist midwives to deliver a safe and effective immunisation service by:

-This course must be completed within 20 weeks from the date of registration.
+The course consists of 2 modules that must be completed in sequential order.Participants have 20 weeks to complete the course from the date of purchase.

 This module discusses immunity through vaccination and introduces The National Immunisation Program, the childhood vaccination schedule, the routinely recommended vaccines in pregnancy, vaccine preventable diseases and the vaccines administered to provide protection against these diseases.